 In the face of these changes, do you find yourself wondering how your legacy development and testing teams can stay relevant?
 What are the key skills you should be looking for in your DevOps engineers and testers to ensure relevance and productivity?

-- CIMI – Developers with basic shell scripting experience can learn about management interfaces to Infrastructure as a Service offerings.
+- CIMI – Developers with basic shell scripting experience can learn about management interfaces to Infrastructure as a Service offering.
 This becomes especially important since most DevOps systems run in the Cloud.

 - Collaboration – Agile and DevOps demands collaboration.
 Developers need to break away from the comfort of silos that they were previously used to – they may even have to test!